ajoalenjeen/MOVIE-INDUSTRY-ANALYSIS/README.md

 ## Project Overview

-This project analyzes movies to uncover insights into the movie industry.
-Using Excel(Data Cleaning), Python (Data Cleaning, EDA, Hypothesis Testing, Regression, Visualization), the goal was to understand patterns in budget, gross revenue, profit, genres, and production companies.
+This project analyzes a dataset of movies to uncover the key factors that influence box-office success and to predict gross revenue using machine learning.
+It combines data cleaning, exploratory analysis, hypothesis testing, and model optimization to draw actionable insights for the movie industry.

 ## Dataset link